abelsj60/my-site/app/data/the-story/story-chapter-three.md

 number: 3
 ---

-The wee fairy watched the boy turn over every stone, forever telling better tales about his software.
+One morning, the boy saw a faint glow beside his bedside table.

+Behind it, he found a dusty golden lamp, a trail of strange purple letters etched over it.
+The world exploded in pixelated color as he spoke them aloud.

+"Are you ready for your wish," said a Jinn amidst the magic.

-And while many listened, the boy finally decided it was time for something new.
+While surprised, the boy was game.

-The fairy danced for joy when he decided to become a software developer.
-The boy applied to a coding bootcamp in New York, where he was given a book full of practical magic.
-It held powerful, unintelligible words — React, Express, Node.js, and Sequelize.

-But the school, Fullstack Academy, taught him what they meant and how to write spells with them.
-It taught how to think about algorithms, gel with development teams, and learn about new software technologies on his own.

-It was intense.
-The school reminded the boy of riding with Aslan into battle.
-The boy felt new fire.
-His friend swooned.
+"I turned over every stone," he said.
+"It's time for new adventure."
+The boy woke again, targeted ads dancing across his computer.
+"Coding," he thought.

+Before long, the boy was at coding school in lower Manhattan.
+He was given a book of practical magics, and surrounded by studious, shockingly smart people.

+It was intense and strange.

+But the boy soon heard the call of modern battle.
+Aslan couldn't have been more rousing if he'd bellowed beside the bull on the broad wide way.